The Attitude Song

 "The Attitude Song" is the sixth track of Steve Vai's debut solo album Flex-Able, which was released in 1984.
-One of Vai's most frequently performed pieces, it appears on the G3: Live in Concert DVD, on the Live at Astoria DVD (with special guest Eric Sardinas), and in orchestral form with the Metropole Orkest on Sound Theories.
+The track is an instrumental piece performed on a six string guitar.
+It is his most performed song and appears on the G3: Live in Concert DVD, on the Live at Astoria DVD (with special guest Eric Sardinas), and in orchestral form with the Metropole Orkest on Sound Theories.